MicrosoftLearning/dp-300-database-administrator/Instructions/Labs/13-deploy-automation-runbook-rebuild-indexes.md

     This will open a new tab in your browser.
 Select **Add client IP** and then select **Save**.
 Once saved, return to the previous tab and select **OK** again.

     > &#128221; You might receive the error message *Cannot open server 'your-sql-server-name' requested by the login.
 Client with IP address 'xxx.xxx.xxx.xxx' is not allowed to access the server.* If so, you will need to add your current Public IP address to the SQL server firewall rules.
-To do this:

-    To setup the firewall rules:
+    If you need to setup the firewall rules, follow these steps:

     1. select **Set server firewall** from the top menu bar of the database's **Overview** page.
     1. Select **Add your current IPv4 address (xxx.xxx.xxx.xxx)** and then select **Save**.